julzaza/wildwitchherbs/_posts/2026-01-24-plants-not-to-harvest-early-spring.md

 - belong to chthonic forces
 - attract sickness if mishandled

-These plants were used sparingly and only by experienced folk healers — never gathered casually.
+These plants were used sparingly and only by experienced folk healers, never gathered casually.

 ---